JESUS GENERATION’S EXEMPLARS

 ORTHOPRAXIS

-One of the paradigm shifts that we and others wrestled with at that time was a shift from having a community centred on doctrine – The Way of Orthodoxy – to having a community whose intention was focused on a rule of life – The Way of Orthopraxis.
 Accordingly JGen never published a doctrinal basis.
-If you read The Call document and The Travellers’ Guide you would certainly pick up out what our core beliefs might be.
-But our intention was focused chiefly on how we lived out the apostolic life that Jesus modelled, and then entrusted to the 12, the 72, and all those of us who have followed.
-These we summarized in our Values and Pledge.
+If you were to read The Call document and The Travellers’ Guide you wcould certainly pick up out what our guiding beliefs might be.
+But our intention was focused less on matters of doctrine and more on how we lived out the apostolic life that Jesus modelled, and then entrusted to the 12, the 72, and all those of us who have followed since.
+We summarized this appraoch in our Values and Pledge.
+The Call Document expressed our values like this:

 Our beliefs and guiding values are rooted in the revelation of God through Jesus Christ.
 Through is words and work – as expressed in the Apostles teaching – we understand God progressively revealing his nature, character and will through the Bible.
 In response to this grace we want to know and enjoy God in every aspect of our lives – family, social, personal, leisure and work – keeping a balance of those things and expressing our love for him in…